Researchers

 JM: I’m a pediatric oncologist, and I did my training at Memorial Sloan Kettering Cancer Center (MSKCC) in New York.
 During my fellowship there, I realized that, without research, there was no way we could really move the field forward.
 That’s why, after my medical training, I spent six years in the lab.

 Only through research do we make progress in treatment and care for young patients with cancer, and that’s always been the case.
-In the years since, we’ve seen—little by little—percentages after percentages that kids live longer and live better because of research?
+In the years since, we’ve seen—little by little—percentages after percentages that kids live longer and live better because of research.

 Can you talk about what specifically drew you to pediatric oncology?